 Sexual anorexia is an aspect of sexual addiction.
-Sexual anorexia is a term describing escalating compulsive sexual avoidance behaviours.
+Sexual anorexia is a term describing escalations of compulsive sexual avoidance behaviours.
 Psychologist Nathan Hare first mentioned the concept of sexual anorexia in 1975.
 Psychiatrist Sylvia Kaplan made use of the concept in 1981, and this was published in the editor’s ‘Notes’ in the journal Black Male/Female Relationships.
 Dr Patrick Carnes, authority in sex addiction research, published his book ‘Sexual Anorexia’ in 1997.

 Sexual Anorexia, or Sexual Avoidance Disorder (SAD), can be defined as an extreme fear, or obsessive avoidance, of sexual contact and sexual intimacy.
 People, who suffer from sexual anorexia, may feel disgust and self-loathing after sex, or may experience irrational fear of sexually transmitted diseases, (STIs).
 Sexual anorexics, male or female, may engage in self destructive behaviours of either avoiding sexual intimacy altogether, or acting out episodes of sexual promiscuity and extreme sexual deprivation.

 Sexual anorexia is caused by trauma and dysphoria.
 People with sexual anorexia, or other intimacy disorders, long for love and affection like anyone else, but believe they are unworthy of love and therefore cannot trust others to love them.
 Extreme sexual abstinence and isolation seems the only safe way.

 - Power struggle and sexual communication problem with a partner